bitcoin/bitcoin/doc/gitian-building.md

 tail -f var/build.log
 ```

-Building Bitcoin
+Building Bitcredit
 ----------------

-To build Bitcoin (for Linux and/or Windows) just follow the steps under 'perform
+To build Bitcredit (for Linux and/or Windows) just follow the steps under 'perform
 gitian builds' in [doc/release-process.md](release-process.md) in the bitcoin repository.

 Output from `gbuild` will look something like